Almost all of us have experienced some kind of traumatic or shocking event.

 When we believe our thoughts, we suffer.
 But here’s the thing: your thoughts don’t actually mean anything about you unless you believe they do.
 Thoughts are simply fluctuations of energy.
 We don’t control our thoughts, otherwise, don’t you think we would always choose to think happy thoughts?
 We can’t even predict what the next five thoughts in our head will be.
 Therefore, if we don’t control our thoughts, how can we actually be our thoughts?
 How can our thoughts be true?

 The root cause of all suffering is believing and identifying with thoughts instead of witnessing them and letting them go.
 When we experience trauma, the mind tends to create thoughts about how terrible our lives are and begins to create an identity around suffering (known as the victim complex).
-The moment we begin believing self-victimizing and self-pitying thoughts is the moment we experience intense suffering.
+The moment we begin believing self-victimizing and self-pitying thoughts is the precise moment we experience intense suffering.
 But when we notice and become aware of these thoughts, and don’t identify with them, we don’t suffer.

 Learning how to access your inner strength is about teaching yourself to become aware of these intrusive thoughts and realize that they only mean something if you believe they do.
 Otherwise, these thoughts come and go without hassle or worry.
 One of the best ways to stop identifying with your thoughts is through a regular meditation practice and self-inquiry.
 I recommend Scott Kiloby and Byron Katie as two excellent self-inquiry teachers.